engineyard/ey-cloud-recipes-chef-10/README.md

 Follow these steps to use custom deployment recipes with your applications.

-* Install the engineyard gem:
+1. Install the engineyard gem:
   $ gem install engineyard
-* Add any custom recipes or tweaks to your copy of these recipes.
+2. Add any custom recipes or tweaks to your copy of these recipes.
-* Upload them with: `ey recipes upload -e ENV`, where ENV is the name of your environment in Engine Yard Cloud.
-This may be different than your Rails environment name.
+3. Upload them with: `ey recipes upload -e ENV`, where ENV is the name of your environment in Engine Yard Cloud.
+This may be different than your Rails or PHP environment name.
-* Once you have completed these steps, each rebuild will run the your recipes after the default Engine Yard recipes have run.
+4. Once you have completed these steps, each rebuild will run the your recipes after the default Engine Yard recipes have run.
 When you update your recipes, just re-run `ey recipes upload -e ENV`.